LearnLanguageswith Us!Start Learning!

 For example, if you are learning Spanish, no matter if it’s in school, college or on your own, you may find that you can learn Portuguese, Italian, Catalan, French and even Romanian without a problem.
 That’s because these languages all come from Latin (the grandparent) and have similar grammatical structures and vocabulary.

 Learning German will help you with Dutch, Afrikaans and and even Yiddish.
 Are you learning Russian?
 Then you can learn Ukrainian, Belarusian, Serbian, Croatian.
 And if you’re an advanced or fluent speaker of English, you already have a jump on learning over 11 European languages – including Greek!
 I’m not kidding.
 Wikipedia has some maps showing where some language families are spoken and gives you a great idea to how much territory can be covered.

 So to answer the question “How many languages is enough?” more precisely, I do not recommend learning more than you can handle.
 Take is slow and small at first, maybe give yourself a goal of learning two languages within a year or two and see what you think.
 Do not force yourself to rush it, or stress over the fact you may hit some obstacles.
 Take your time.

 The very most I would recommend learning within a 20 year period would be ten languages if your circumstances allow it.
 That was my limit to fluency.
 And remember – keep it in the family, form a relationship with the entire language family and see what they can do for you.

-If you want to see what language you’d like to learn, and see what families you can learn from, Transparent Language’s free BYKI software gives you a taste of the language, and at the same time you can learn basic conversational skills.
-There’s over 70 languages to choose.
+If you want to see what language you’d like to learn, and see what families you can learn from, check out the free trial of Transparent Language Online, now offering 100+ languages.

 Image from http://www.outsidethebeltway.com